I started Banker On FIRE to achieve the following three objectives:

 About the author

-I am an investment banker based in London.
+I am an M&A (mergers and acquisitions) investment banker based in London.
 I am passionate about finance, capital markets, behavioural economics, financial independence and living my best life possible.

 It hasn’t always been easy but I treasure having a unique perspective that comes with knowing what life is like outside the investment banking bubble.